 Both design and manufacturing defects can contribute to tire failure.
 One of the most common causes is tread separation.
 It mainly occurs when tire components are poorly glued together.
 During the manufacturing process, foreign materials such as moisture or impurities may get into the tire, affecting the way rubber and steel bond.
 The risk is mainly present because:

 Another common defect that can lead to tire failure is the partial or complete separation of the tire from its rim, resulting in immediate loss of tire pressure.
 Therefore, an underinflated tire is more likely to de-bead during sudden turns and cause a rollover.

 Inadequately speed-rated tires are also likely to lead to car accidents.
 Despite the fact that most manufacturers equip their vehicles with tires that are speed-rated at something greater than the maximum speed capability of the car, this type of tire failure can still occur in one of the following circumstances:

 Other common causes of tire failure include:

-Once we received the initial documents needed through phone or email, including a copy of the accident report, documents regarding the purchase of the vehicle or the tires, pictures taken at the scene of the crash and a copy of your medical records, we will evaluate your case for free and let you know the amount of compensation you are eligible for.
+Once we received the initial documents needed, including a copy of the accident report, documents regarding the purchase of the vehicle or the tires, pictures taken at the scene of the crash, and a copy of your medical records, we will evaluate your case free of charge and let you know the approximate amount of compensation you qualify for.